-The setup wizards are tailored precisely to the functionality of the specific LANCOM router.
+The setup wizards are tailored precisely to the functionality of the specific LANCOM.
 As a result, your device may offer different wizards than those shown here.

-If you have chosen automatic TCP/IP configuration, please continue with Step 4.
+If you have chosen automatic TCP/IP configuration, please continue with Step $\ceil 3$.

-2 If you would like to configure the TCP/IP settings manually, assign an available address from a suitable address range to the LANCOM router.
+- 2 If you would like to configure the TCP/IP settings manually, assign an available address from a suitable address range to the LANCOM.
 Also set whether or not it is to operate as a DHCP server.
-Confirm your entry with Apply.

-3 In the following 'Security settings' window, specify a password for configuration access.
+Confirm your entry with Apply. - 3 Enter the wireless parameters.
+Select a network name (SSID) and a radio channel.
+Turn on if necessary the function for 'closed network'.
+Confirm your choice with Next. - 4 In the following 'Security settings' window, specify a password for configuration access.
 Note that the password is case-sensitive and ensure that it is sufficiently long (at least 6 characters).